quii/learn-go-with-tests/JSON-and-io.md

 Finally make sure you **delete** `func (p *PlayerServer) ServeHTTP(w http.ResponseWriter, r *http.Request)` as it is no longer needed!

-### Embedding
+## Embedding

-The first change is the second property of `PlayerServer`, we have removed the name of the field (it was `router`); this is called _embedding_.
+We changed second property of `PlayerServer`, removing the named property `router *http.ServeMux* and replaced it with just `http.Handler`; this is called _embedding_.

 > Go does not provide the typical, type-driven notion of subclassing, but it does have the ability to “borrow” pieces of an implementation by embedding types within a struct or interface.

 [Effective Go - Embedding](https://golang.org/doc/effective_go.html#embedding)

-What this means is that our `PlayerServer` now has all the methods that `http.ServeMux` has.
+What this means is that our `PlayerServer` now has all the methods that `http.Handler` has, which is just `ServeHTTP`

-By doing this our type now implements `http.Handler` by virtue of having `http.ServeMux` embedded in it (because it has the method `ServeHTTP`).
+To "fill in" the `http.Handler` we assign it to the `router` we create in `NewPlayerServer`.
+We can do this because `http.ServeMux` has the method `ServeHTTP`

-This lets us remove our own `ServeHTTP` method, as we are already exposing one.
+This lets us remove our own `ServeHTTP` method, as we are already exposing one via the embedded type

 Embedding is a very interesting language feature.
-You can use it with interfaces too to compose new interfaces.
+You can use it with interfaces to compose new interfaces.

 ```go
 type Animal interface{